AdairLi2504/describer-mcp/readme.md

 go install github.com/AdairLi2504/describer-mcp@latest # Install directly
 ```

-Then you can use `describer` to run it directly.
+Then you can use `describer-mcp` to run it directly.

 ## Intergation